 Sadly, although interior space is about par for the class, the driving experience falls well below it, suffering from excessive body roll, lifeless steering and offset pedals.
 And there’s more to come – the sloppy manual gearbox feels old and tired and the automatic falls far behind being a byword for speed or precision.

 The choice of engines isn’t brilliant either – you get an even split between petrol and diesel but the only one worth considering is the 1.6-litre diesel that, unlike the rest of the range, manages to be both acceptably pacey (just) and frugal.
-It is free to tax, returns fuel economy of 76mpg and gets from 0-62mph in 10.1 seconds.
+It returns fuel economy of 76mpg and gets from 0-62mph in 10.1 seconds.